 By: Samantha McGregor

-Tucked in the back corner of the research and academic centre courtyard, among brightly-coloured tents, stands a small table with a wooden sign that reads Meuse Brewing.
+Tucked in the back corner of the research and academic centre courtyard among brightly-coloured tents stands a small table with a wooden sign that reads Meuse Brewing.

 They stand out not only because of their small size, or because the vendor behind the table is the only female vendor present, but because no one has ever heard of Meuse Brewing.

-And that’s simply because Meuse is currently debuting its first batch of beer.
+And that’s simply because Meuse is debuted its first batch of beer at the event.

-“We have been working on this for over a year probably, and this beer is maybe two months old,” says Meuse co-founder, Estelle van Kleef.
+“We have been working on this for over a year probably, and this beer is maybe two months old,” says Meuse co-founder Estelle van Kleef.

 Meuse is 20 minutes south-west of Laurier Brantford, in Scotland, Ont., and will officially open this spring.